-It might seem like a tempting shortcut to buy an email list…but growing your subscriber base in this way is actually a terrible idea.
-Let’s discuss why this practice should be avoided at all costs.
+It might seem like a tempting shortcut to buy an email list, but growing your subscriber base in this way can harm your email marketing efforts.
+Here’s why this practice should be avoided.

 A solid email list is the foundation of a successful email marketing strategy.
 Having a bunch of engaged subscribers with genuine interest in you and your product/service is one of your most valuable assets in digital marketing.

 But if you’re a new business owner just starting out, chances are your email contact list is not yet as large as you’d like it to be.